 – GPSconverter : Python application to manipulate & view/plot GPS data.
 It is possible convert data generated by a GPS (GPX files mainly) in different many formats.
 I addition Give to the user the possibility to realise professional maps showing the path or points acquired.
 It is possible to generate a GPX file from a CSV file generated locally of coming from other sources.
 [LINK]

-As you already saw in the small description above, the first four tool in the list (Tool4NC, MerOC, ads4MO and FTPsubsetMO) are mainly use for the manipulation/download of the NetCDF data format (Network Common Data Form) which in extreme synthesis is an array-oriented data structure for sharing scientific information.
+As you already saw in the small description above, the first four tool in the list (Tool4NC, MerOC, ads4MO and FTPsubsetMO) and the new one, last in the list (CADS), are mainly use for the manipulation/download of the NetCDF data format (Network Common Data Form) which in extreme synthesis is an array-oriented data structure for sharing scientific information.
 This format is very common to store satellites information as can be the one coming from the Sentinel’s constellation.
 In particular MerOC, ads4MO and FTPsubsetMO are able to download data from the Copernicus marine service or in short CMEMS web portal (in charge to distribute data acquired by the Sentinels) by the use of a simple GUI interface(FTPsubsetMO and MerOC) or by sending instruction into the terminal/command_prompt (ads4MO).
 I would like add that potentially they can be applied to other Copernicus services (in total there are 6 thematic steams, and for more info click HERE).
 Tool4NC and a part of MerOC are able to convert/manipulate NetCDF data too.
 The first using just the CLI or as Python module while the latter by using a simple and intuitive GUI interface.